r3bl-org/r3bl-open-core/README.md

 This library provides utility functions:

+1. Thread safe asynchronous Redux library (uses `tokio` to run subscribers and middleware in parallel).
+The reducer functions are run single threaded.
-1. Functions to unwrap deeply nested objects inspired by Kotlin scope functions.
+2. Functions to unwrap deeply nested objects inspired by Kotlin scope functions.
-2. Non binary tree data structure inspired by memory arenas, that is thread safe and supports parallel tree walking.
+3. Non binary tree data structure inspired by memory arenas, that is thread safe and supports parallel tree walking.
-3. Capabilities to make it easier to build TUIs (Text User Interface apps) in Rust.
+4. Capabilities to make it easier to build TUIs (Text User Interface apps) in Rust.
-4. And more.
+5. And more.

 > 💡 To learn more about this library, please read how it was built on
 > [developerlife.com](https://developerlife.com/2022/02/24/rust-non-binary-tree/).